unni-krishnan-95/copy/_posts/2016-12-29-vulnhub-kioptrix1.md

 > The successful examinee will demonstrate their ability to research the network (information gathering), identify any vulnerabilities and successfully execute attacks.
 This often includes modifying exploit code with the goal to compromise the systems and gain administrative access.

-These Kioptrix VM write-ups are done to provide a learning experience to anyone starting in the pentesting field, or for anyone interested in going after the OSCP Certificate - since the Kioptrix VM's are closely similar to what one might experience in the PWK Course.
+These Kioptrix VM write-ups are done to provide a learning experience to anyone starting in the pentesting field, or for anyone interested in going after the OSCP Certificate - due to the fact that the Kioptrix VM's are closely similar to what one might experience in the PWK Course.

 Since these Kioptrix VM's closely resemble to what the PWK course will be like, then I will be limiting the use of tools such as SQLMap, and Metasploit; only relying on manual testing and other tools at my disposal.
-This is done due to the fact that during the OSCP Exam you will not be able to use "automated" tools.
+This is done because during the OSCP Exam you will not be able to use "automated" tools.
 Also, doing this manually allows you to get a better look and understanding behind the actual exploit that you are carrying out - requiring you to have a decent amount of understanding of the underlying vulnerability before attempting anything.

 Before we begin, if you would like to try out the Kioptrix 1 VM, or just follow along as we go - then you can download it [here](https://www.vulnhub.com/entry/kioptrix-level-1-1,22/)!